GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 Since we know the most graded personnel is also the most rare one, I guess the previous graph gives us a good approximation of the herarchy of ranks in the army: a "Captain" is, therefore, less graded than a "Private".

 *Note to the human reader: poor R2D4!
 He couldn't know he is suffering a terrible cofactor here: the interst of a given military rank for movies scenarists.
 Indeed, it is more likely to see a Captain than a Private on the silver screen, not because there is less Privates than Captains, but because a Captain has so much responsabilities than a Private, and therefore is more interesting for scenarist.*

+### Doctor positions
+I was reading our data, when I noticed a singular fact.
+Lots of characters are called 'Dr.'.